casper-network/docs/source/docs/casper/staking/index.md

 ## Selecting a Node for Delegating {#selecting-a-node-for-delegating}

-Selecting a validating node you can trust as a prospective delegator is essential.
+As a prospective delegator, it is essential to select a validating node that you can trust.
 Block explorers such as [cspr.live](https://cspr.live) provide [validator performance statistics](https://cspr.live/validators), including a performance score, total stake, number of delegators, and fees.
 Please do your due diligence before staking tokens with a validator.

 <img class="align-center" src={useBaseUrl("/image/tutorials/staking/1.validators.png")} alt="4.3" width="500" />